fomightez/intermine-binder/README.md

 Getting Started
 ---------------

-**START HERE**
-Click the link below to open a [guide to getting started with using Intermine sites and Jupyter using MyBinder-served Jupyter notebooks](https://github.com/fomightez/guide_to_intermine-binder):
+Click the link below to open a [guide to getting started with using Intermine sites and Jupyter using MyBinder-served Jupyter notebooks](https://github.com/fomightez/guide_to_intermine-binder).
+It starts out with a step-by-step guide to get you up and running code fast.
+From there, it offers options of what to do next, including work through an advanced effort:

 * a [Guide to Getting Started](https://github.com/fomightez/guide_to_intermine-binder)